nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/maintenance/hotfixes-installation-notes-for-nuxeo-platform-lts-2021.md

 ## Hotfix 30

-### Make certificateKeyAlias value configurable from nuxeo.conf
+### Make certificateKeyAlias Value Configurable From nuxeo.conf

-A new nuxeo.conf property is available to configure the alias name for the certificate used in the HTTPS configuration: nuxeo.server.https.keyAlias
+A new nuxeo.conf property is available to configure the alias name for the certificate used in the HTTPS configuration: `nuxeo.server.https.keyAlias`.

-<i class=fa fa-long-arrow-right aria-hidden=true></i>&nbsp;More on JIRA ticket [NXP-31425](https://jira.nuxeo.com/browse/NXP-31425)
+<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-31425](https://jira.nuxeo.com/browse/NXP-31425)

-### Create a MongoTransientStore that can handle large number params
+### Create a MongoTransientStore That Can Handle Large Number Params

-To use a MongoDB optimized implementation of the transientstore, (that is replacing the  KeyValueTransientStore implementation), the following property must be se on nuxeo.conf for 10.10 and LTS 2021:
+To use a MongoDB optimized implementation of the transientstore, (that is replacing the KeyValueTransientStore implementation), the following property must be seen on `nuxeo.conf` for 10.10 and LTS 2021:
 ```Java
 nuxeo.transientstore.provider=mongodb
 ```
 Note that on LTS 2023 this implementation is used by default.

-<i class=fa fa-long-arrow-right aria-hidden=true></i>&nbsp;More on JIRA ticket [NXP-31311](https://jira.nuxeo.com/browse/NXP-31311)
+<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-31311](https://jira.nuxeo.com/browse/NXP-31311)

 ## Hotfix 25